The History of the Mission Trip

 There are many precious moments over our many years of serving God in mission.
 We could go on and on about the snakes we've seen, the things that have gone wrong on trips, but there is no reward better than the hugs and smiles on the faces that we've been called to serve.

 The mission trips are open to all adults and youth who are at least 14 years old.
-They are scheduled toward the end of the summer and are a great chance to help out those in need.
+They are scheduled toward the end of the summer.beginning of fall and are a great chance to help out those in need.
 The trips can last from a few days up to as many as nine days.
 Some of the work that has been accomplished includes laying a foundation, roofing, plumbing, drywalling, landscaping, painting, framing and assisting with community projects like food banks and thrift stores.
 The mission trips are a great opportunity to grow in faith while learning what it means to give of yourself for the benefit of others.

 Here is a list of places that we have travelled since our first mission trip in 1999: